 Note: you'll often get the paid-in-full discount!
 Then, they will split up the cost across your next 12 monthly mortgage payments, so you effectively still only pay a monthly rate plus some interest.

 How Do I Pay With Escrow?

 To set up escrow payment on your insurance, provide the following details to your insurance agent when purchasing your new policy:

 - FULL LEGAL NAME of your Lender and Address

 - Lender's Email Address (optional)

-Your insurance agent will put this on the declarations page of your homeowners policy and this policy will be submitted/tracked by your title company.
-Your title company is most likely one of the big 4 below:
+Your insurance agent will put this on the declarations page of your homeowners policy, and this policy will be submitted and tracked by your title company.
+Your title company is most likely one of the big four below:

 |Title Company||Market Share|